JFreegman/toxic/apidoc/python/source/reference.rst

 .. function:: get_status()

-   Return the user's current status.
-0 indicates online and available, 1 indicates away, and 2 indicates busy.
+   Return a string representing the user's current status.
+Can be either "online", "away", or "busy".

-   :rtype: int
+   :rtype: string

 .. function:: get_status_message()